 - It has been deprecated since HTML3.2 and was not implemented in a consistent way.
-It was completely removed from the language in HTML5.
+It was completely removed from current HTML.

 - Use the